serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 ### 3. Adding the Rest API to expose Lambda function

-So far we have a landing page and a function.
+So far, we have a landing page and a function.
 They aren't connected in any way.

 We need to expose a live endpoint for the landing page to ping on form submissions.

-Lets do that with the `rest-api` component.
+Let's do that with the `rest-api` component.

-Add the rest API component to the `components` block of `serverless.yml`
+Add the rest API component to the `components` block of `serverless.yml`:

 ```yml
 components: